You could hear a pin drop at Gersten Pavilion. Collective confusion mounting. Uncomfortable tension swelling.

 A statue was unveiled the last week of February 2020, a few days before the 30th anniversary of Gathers’ death in front of Gersten Pavilion.
 It models Gathers in his retired No. 44 jersey loading up for a dunk.

-It doesn’t matter Loyola Marymount didn’t beat UNLV and win the national championship.
+It doesn’t matter that Loyola Marymount didn’t beat UNLV and win the national championship.

-It matters they captured enough magic to win three games on the biggest stage while grieving.
+It matters they captured enough magic to win three games on the biggest stage.
 It matters they played for their fallen teammate and brother.
 It matters Bo Kimble shot two more left-handed free throws during their run.

 He made both.